Displaying blogs about Company. View all blogs

 While researching Company—I mean, while doing unrelated things in the hope that something would happen that I could use in the book—I heard lots of corporate horror stories.
 Some funny, some terrifying, most in the same theme: it’s amazing just how clear a company can make it that you’re completely unimportant.

 Some of these stories went into my novel, but there are so many others that I’ve created a new web site to capture them: Tales of Corporate Oppression.
-I want it to become a repository for the best, funniest, and most appalling stories of everyday workplace inhumanity out there.
+(Link no longer exists) I want it to become a repository for the best, funniest, and most appalling stories of everyday workplace inhumanity out there.

 This is where you come in.
 If you’ve got a tale, help me get started: jump on in and submit your story.
 If you don’t, you can still read other people’s tales and vote for them.